impedansa/string-mixer/README.md

 ## Description

-[String Mixer](https://github.com/impedansa/string-mixer) is a backend project build using Java and Spring Boot.
+[String Mixer](https://github.com/impedansa/string-mixer) is a backend project built using Java and Spring Boot.
-It provides an algorithm to visualize the differences between two input strings.
+It provides an algorithm to visualise the differences between two input strings.
 It counts the frequency of lowercase letters (a to z) in each string, and then generates a result string based on specific criteria.

 ## Table of Contents